Placenta Tinctures

 Tincturing the placenta extends the longevity of placenta benefits and elicits healing during illness, disease, emotional challenges, or difficult life transitions.
+This is the longterm shelf life way to utilize your placenta.
 Tinctures are mainly meant for energy, transitions, hormone stabilization, milk supply, and are helpful in times of returning menstrual cycles and menopause.

 Most clients choose have at least one tincture made from their placenta/placenta powder because it is a high-yield method that extends the longevity of the placental supply, meaning it only takes a very small amount of the placenta and/or dehydrated placenta powder to create a 1oz jar of placenta tincture.